hai-vr/XYVR/README-SECURITY.md

 we fetch thumbnails:
 - for VRChat: from any thumbnail URL provided by the VRChat API.
 - for Resonite: only from URLs which hostname is `resonite.com`, or any subdomain of `resonite.com`.
+- for ChilloutVR: from any thumbnail URL provided by the ChilloutVR API.

 The virtual host `appassets.example` using the [.example TLD](https://en.wikipedia.org/wiki/.example) is used for serving static files in the Microsoft.Web.WebView2 variant of the application, as seen in [MainWindow.xaml.cs](ui-webview-windows/MainWindow.xaml.cs) near the invocation of